guozhichao/siyuan-embed-excalidraw/README.md

 - [x] Light/Dark mode
 - [x] Edit in Tab/Dialog
 - [x] Custom Snippets
-- [ ] Support SiYuan block in Excalidraw
+- [x] Support SiYuan block in Excalidraw

-> If you have additional feature requests or suggestions, feel free to [open an issue on GitHub](https://github.com/YuxinZhaozyx/siyuan-embed-excalidraw/issues) or [post in the SiYuan community](https://ld246.com/article/1763408501738) to request support for additional packages.
+> If you have additional feature requests or suggestions, feel free to [open an issue on GitHub](https://github.com/YuxinZhaozyx/siyuan-embed-excalidraw/issues) or [post in the SiYuan community](https://ld246.com/article/1763408501738) to request support for additional features.

 ## Effects on PC